willsowerbutts/flash4/README.txt

 If you use a flash ROM chip that is not listed above please email me (will@sowerbutts.com) and I will try to add support for it.

+The "Megaflash" version of the Retrobrew Computers SBC-V2 contains 1MB of flash ROM implemented using two 512KB flash ROM chips.
+To enable support for addressing the full 1MB across both chips, use the command line option "/2".
+Note that only the type of the first flash ROM chip is detected, it is assumed that the second chip is always an identical type.

 = Compiling =